GabrielDWu/GabrielDWu.github.io/_posts/2022-03-17-skeptical-scenarios.markdown

 date:   2022-03-17
 author: Gabriel Wu
 permalink: skeptical-scenarios
-desc: "A skeptical scenario is a possible but potentially absurd explanation of the universe, such as \"after we die we spend eternity in a field of red dandelions\".
-Here we see that, no matter how contrived a skeptical scenario is, the fact that you were able to think of it gives us a constant lower bound on its probability of being true."
+desc: "No matter how contrived a skeptical scenario is, the fact that you were able to think of it gives a constant lower bound on its likelihood."
 tags: [philosophy]
 words: 2500
 suggested: false
+image: "skeptical_scenarios/minecraft.png"
+preview: Attaining true knowledge is hard.
+As far as I know, I could be a brain in a vat with my nerve endings connected to wires that are simulating physical experiences.
+Gravity could reverse directions every 13.8 billion years, the first time being tomorrow.
+Or, our entire universe could be a simulation
 ---

 *I would like to thank Alex Cai for the wonderful discussion that inspired this blog post.*